 - Poor oral hygiene

-Ozone therapy targets the first two factors directly: sterilizing the surgical site and creating conditions favorable for bone healing.
+Ozone therapy targets the first two factors directly, sterilizing the surgical site and, in laboratory and animal models, supporting bone healing.

 Dental ozone is delivered in three primary forms: